Fishest/school/notes/amazon.web.services.rst

 + Batch operations for most methods
 + Variable message size (max of 64 kb):

-  For larger messages, srot them in S3 or SimpleDB and send the URI of the resource as the message.
+  For larger messages, store them in S3 or SimpleDB and send the URI of the resource as the message.

 + ACLs on the queue (who can send and who can receive):